-People who have traveled to Cape Town talk about it – and keep talking about it.
+People who have traveled to South Africa talk about it – and keep talking about it.
 Before visiting South Africa, we asked ourselves, ‘what in the world could make people rave about it so much?’
-And then we visited Cape Town.
+And then we visited the Mother City.
 It is a modern, worldly city with an appeal that keeps visitors coming back again and again.
 While the many Cape Town attractions can fill your days, it’s also a great city for just living in the moment.

-The Victoria & Alfred Waterfront is the front porch of Cape Town.
-Early visitors and settlers came by sea, so the V&A Waterfront was their first stop.
+The Victoria & Alfred Waterfront is the front porch of the city.
+Early visitors and settlers came by sea, so this wharf area was their first stop.
 It is not only one of the top Cape Town attractions with over 23 million visitors annually, but the V&A Waterfront is also the most visited attraction in all of Africa.

 The Western Cape Winelands

-The Cape Peninsula is a beautiful piece of rock cutting deeply into the sea.
+The peninsula is a beautiful piece of rock cutting deeply into the sea.
 The Cape Peninsula and the Cape of Good Hope are actually on the same spit of rock and an easy day trip from Cape Town.
-Connecting Cape Town, the Cape Peninsula and the Constantia Wine Region is The Cape Point Route – probably one of the world’s most thrilling drives featuring breathtaking views, steep cliffs, and exotic wild animals (including penguins).
+Connecting the city, the Cape Peninsula and the Constantia Wine Region is The Cape Point Route – probably one of the world’s most thrilling drives featuring breathtaking views, steep cliffs, and exotic wild animals (including penguins).

-Most lists of Cape Town attractions tend to focus on the activities in the city.
-However, we found one of the best things to do in Cape Town is to just relax and enjoy the cosmopolitan atmosphere.
+Most lists of local attractions tend to focus on the activities in the city.
+However, we found one of the best things to do is to just relax and enjoy the cosmopolitan atmosphere.
 For us, there’s no better way to enjoy ourselves than fine dining.

-Cape Town is a worldly city and features many exceptional restaurants with cuisines from around the world.
-A highlight for us was the hip Asian eatery called Umi Restaurant in the trendy Camps Bay section of Cape Town.
+This is a worldly city and features many exceptional restaurants with cuisines from around the world.
+A highlight for us was the hip Asian eatery called Umi Restaurant in the trendy Camps Bay section of town.
 We enjoyed buttery delicious langoustines with spicy lemon and garlic as well as beef filet with Shimeji mushrooms and yuzu truffle sauce.
 With so many top restaurants, the challenge is choosing!

-No matter what Cape Town attractions you select, you’re bound to have a phenomenal time in this worldly city.
-There are so many great things to do in Cape Town that you could easily fill a week and only begin to scratch the surface!
+No matter what attractions you select, you’re bound to have a phenomenal time in this worldly city.
+There are so many great activities here that you could easily fill a week and only begin to scratch the surface!